thomashenegar/thomashenegar/README.md

 - 👋 Hi, I’m @thomashenegar
-- 👀 I’m interested in learning anything I can and contributing
+- 👀 I’m interested in learning everything I can and contributing (I am super into physics and space science, hence my interest in computers)
 - 🌱 I’m currently learning full stack development at Coding Dojo online
 - 💞️ I’m looking to collaborate on anything and everything
 - 📫 How to reach me: thomas.henegar@gmail.com, linkedin.com/in/thomashenegar or IG @texascloudsurfer